-- Before installing blade, determine the type of cutting operation you will be doing so you will know which slot to insert saw blade. - Using a flatblade screwdriver, loosen the blade screw in the blade clamp. - Insert saw blade as far as possible into slot in blade clamp. - Tighten blade screw securely against blade.
+- Using a screwdriver, loosen the blade screw in the blade clamp. - Insert saw blade as far as possible into slot in blade clamp. - Check to make sure the back of the saw blade is properly positioned in the groove of the roller guide. - Tighten blade screw securely against blade.
 Note: The holes in the saw blades were not designed for alignment with the screw hole on the blade clamp.